SmilingWolf/SW-CV-ModelZoo/README.md

 ## Journal

 **21/10/2022**:
-New release today, after a lot of time, many failed experiments, some successes and a whopping final 200 epochs and 24 days of training, TPU time courtesy of TRC.
+New release today, after a lot of time, many failed experiments, some successes and a whopping final 200 epochs and 24 days of training.
+TPU time courtesy of [TRC](https://sites.research.google/trc/about/).
+Thanks!
 ViT in particular was a pain, turns out it is quite sensitive to learning rate.
 I'm still not 100% sure I nailed it, but right now it works(TM).
 While it might look like ConvNext does better, the whole story is a bit more interesting.

 Full results below:

 All 5500 tags: